 Whistleblowing legislation and a whistleblowing policy are important tools to improve responsible behaviour by organisations.
 They can also lead to more responsible behaviour by people in organisations.
 It is not enough, however, just to have a whistleblowing policy in place.
 It is also essential to deal professionally and objectively with any whistleblowing that occurs – and ensure that management is neither unresponsive nor hostile to the whistleblower.
 Being unresponsive will increase the chances of the employee making their concerns known externally and may ultimately expose the organisation to compensation of up to 5 years’ remuneration for dismissal on grounds of having made a protected disclosure.

 Your employees must also know what the appropriate steps are that they need to take in making their concerns known.
 Indeed, if they do not, the chances of them speaking out is reduced.
 And it also needs to be spelled out to them that they are safe from repercussions even if the information disclosed does not on examination reveal wrong-doing.

 Like individuals, organisations too can learn from mistakes.
-If you are unlucky enough to have been the victim of fraud in the past, then you should analyse why and how that fraud was committed.
+If your organisation has been unlucky enough to have been the victim of fraud in the past, then you should analyse why and how that fraud was committed.
 Doing this may reveal things that you could do differently to prevent a recurrence.
-Also prosecuting the alleged offender can act as a disincentive to others – both those employed by you and those whom you might consider recruiting in the future.
+Also, prosecuting the alleged offender can act as a disincentive to others – both those employed by you and those whom you might consider recruiting in the future.